awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-upgradewindowsawsdrivers.md

   Default: SelectedInstanceSubnet

   Description: \(Optional\) Offline only \- The subnet ID for the EC2Rescue instance used to perform the offline drivers upgrade\.
+If no subnet ID is specified, Systems Manager Automation will create a new VPC\.
+**Important**
-If no subnet ID is specified, AWS Systems Manager Automation will create a new VPC\.
-IMPORTANT: The subnet must be in the same Availability Zone as InstanceId, and it must allow access to the SSM endpoints\.
+The subnet must be in the same Availability Zone as InstanceId, and it must allow access to the SSM endpoints\.
 + ForceUpgrade

   Type: String